At Valley Presbyterian Hospital, we understand each patient's needs

 Wireless Internet Service

-Free wireless Internet service (Wi-Fi) is available within the hospital.
+Free wireless Internet service (Wi-Fi) is provided within the hospital.